BrycensRanch/BrycensRanch/README.md

   <img src="https://img.shields.io/badge/github%20-%23323330.svg?&style=for-the-badge&logo=github" alt="GitHub" />
 </p>

-### I'm currently hoping to learn

-- Java, Minecraft, IBM, and so much more...
-- React Native/Flutter, I believe these technologies are amazing, and key to landing a job in Software Engineering.
-- Tauri, so I can build cool desktop applications!

  I'm currently looking to collaborate with others looking to become Software Engineers, if you have any suggestions on how to find people just like me, [leave an issue](https://github.com/BrycensRanch/BrycensRanch/issues/new) on my GitHub repository.

  <p><a href="https://git.io/streak-stats"><img src="https://streak-stats.demolab.com?user=BrycensRanch&amp;theme=dark&amp;hide_border=true&amp;fire=EB5454&amp;ring=0CEB19" alt="GitHub Streak"></a></p>